ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 ### Update

 * callback: `func(key string, oldValue, newValue proto.Message, oldMetadata interface{}) (newMetadata interface{}, err error)`
-* "U" from CRUD, implementing operation to update an existing value
+* "U" from CRUD, implements the operation to update an existing value
-* the callback is optional - if undefined, updates will be always performed via re-creation, i.e. `Delete(key, oldValue, oldMetadata)` followed by `newMetadata, err = Create(key, newValue)`
+* the callback is optional - if undefined, updates will be always performed via re-creation, i.e. calling `Delete(key, oldValue, oldMetadata)` followed by `newMetadata, err = Create(key, newValue)`
 * the current value metadata, passed to the callback as `oldMetadata`, can be edited in-place (i.e. without deep-copying) and returned as `newMetadata`
-* not all the configuration updates are supported by SB to apply incrementally
-  \- for example, changing interface type (e.g. going from VETH to TAP) cannot be done without fully re-creating the interface - on the other hand, Linux [interface host name can be changed][linux-rename-interface] via dedicated netlink call
+* sometimes an SB does not support incremental configuration updates - for example, changing the interface type (e.g. going from VETH to TAP) cannot be done without fully re-creating the interface - on the other hand, Linux [interface host name can be changed][linux-rename-interface] via a dedicated netlink call

 ### UpdateWithRecreate

 * optional callback: `func(key string, oldValue, newValue proto.Message, oldMetadata interface{}) (newMetadata interface{}, err error)`
-* sometimes, for some or all kinds of updates, SB plane does not provide specific Update operations, instead the value has to be re-created, i.e. calling `Delete(key, oldValue, oldMetadata)` followed by `newMetadata, err = Create(key, newValue)`
+* sometimes, for some or all kinds of its updates, an SB plane does not provide specific Update operations; instead, the value must be re-created, by calling `Delete(key, oldValue, oldMetadata)` followed by `newMetadata, err = Create(key, newValue)`
-* through this callback the KVScheduler can be informed if the given value change requires full re-creation
+* through this callback the KVScheduler can be informed if a given value change requires full re-creation
-* if not defined, KVScheduler will decide based on the (un)availability of the `Update` operation - if provided, it is assumed that any change can be applied incrementally, otherwise a full re-creation is the only way to go
+* if not defined, the KVScheduler will decide based on the (un)availability of the `Update` operation - if provided, it is assumed that any change can be applied incrementally, otherwise a full re-creation is the only way to go
 * [for example][vpp-iface-recreate], changing VPP interface type (e.g. going
   from MEMIF to TAP) cannot be done without fully re-creating the interface